Databases in the Version Control System

 To push changes from the current branch, press Ctrl+Shift+K or choose from the main menu.

-Get changes from VCS and apply them to your data source
+Get changes from VCS and apply them to a project data source

 Otherwise, update a local copy of the repository and migrate changes.